jonbakerlab/JB001_genome_completion/README.md

 # JB001_genome_completion
 **Scripts, parameters, and versions of the software tools used to complete the genome of JB001.**

 Sample scripts, including the parameters used in the actual genome assembly, are located in the G6-genome-scripts.sh file.
-If you find this information useful, please cite the paper.
+If you find this information useful, please cite the paper (coming April 2021).

 **Tool versions:**